Tournaments vs. Cash Games: Which Online Poker Format is Right for You?

 Structure of the games

-To begin with, when you play poker online, tournaments are structured events that comprise of players going head to head against one another in a bid to accumulate all the chips in play.
-The main goal is to be the last man standing.
+When you play poker online, tournaments are structured events where players go head to head in a bid to accumulate all the chips in play.
+The goal is to be the last one standing.

-You see, with tournaments, there is a fixed entry fee (buy-in) and there is a prize pool which will be distributed among the top finishers.
-Actually, the chips used do not represent cash but points that will determine the position of a player.
+With tournaments, there is a fixed entry fee (buy-in) and a prize pool distributed among the top finishers.
+The chips used do not represent cash; they are points that determine a player’s standing in the field.

 Payment distribution